SamyT-code/SamyT-code/README.md

 - 👋 Hi, I’m @SamyT-code
 - 👀 I’m interested in web development and video game programming
-- 🌱 I’m currently learning MySQL as well as C# and .NET framework
+- 🌱 I’m currently learning React as well as TypeScript
 - 💞️ I’m looking for a 4 months Co-op placement for Summer 2024
 - 📫 How to reach me:
       - School email: stoua026@uottawa.ca